 It’s obviously not a deal breaker, especially if your kids are far apart in age or if they don’t really hit it off, but a playdate not only provides you with some much-needed adult interaction, but provides a buddy for your child, too.

-In The Playdate: Parents, Children, and the New Expectations of Play, sociologist Tamara R. Mose explains how playdates have evolved into opportunities for parents to network, advance in their careers, and teach their children about culture.
+The Playdate: Parents, Children, and the New Expectations of Play, sociologist Tamara R. Mose explains how playdates have evolved into opportunities for parents to network, advance in their careers, and teach their children about culture.
 If that's something that interests you, possible playdates are something to consider when finding mom friends.
+You’re Generally Compatible

 Draper says that by checking in with yourself after spending time with a friend, and asking yourself how you're feeling and whether or not your feelings towards them and yourself have changed since spending time together, you can better assess whether or not you're truly compatible.